gamblevore/temporal/readme.md

-# SteveLib
+# TemporalLib (codename SteveLib)

-SteveLib can generate random numbers, using time() instruction. (`rtdsc`?)
+TemporalLib can generate random numbers, using time() instruction. (`rtdsc`?)

 Time() is interesting, its a physical sensor, like microphone, that can get physical entropy.

 This is research to play around with!
 Don't expect anything more!
-Have fun experimenting or don't bother opening.
+Have fun experimenting or don't use.

 ![Temporal Randomness](screenshot.png)